Morphology (SPA)#

 Computing Statistics Separately#

-If you already have an MSPA output GeoTIFF, you can compute statistics without rerunning the analysis:
+If you already have an SPA output GeoTIFF, you can compute statistics using:

 outdir="output/",